Thomas Stanley, 1st Earl of Derby: References in Shakespeare

-In the 'history plays' of William Shakespeare, Lord Stanley features in a pivotal role throughout the play Richard III as an initially loyal but troubled royal servant whose misgivings as to Richard's 'true' nature lead him towards collaboration with his stepson Henry Tudor and active assistance in placing him on the throne.
-Richard III is believed to have been written over 1592–93.
-At this time, it is thought Shakespeare may already have been writing for Lord Strange's Men, the company of Ferdinando Stanley, Lord Strange later 5th Earl of Derby.
-(Certainly, his actors were members of the company, and Shakespeare himself is formally listed as a member by 1594).
+In the history plays of William Shakespeare, Lord Stanley features in a pivotal role throughout the play Richard III as an initially loyal but troubled courtier and royal official whose misgivings as to Richard's true nature lead him towards plotting regime change in favor of his stepson Henry Tudor, even to the point of defecting to the Tudor Army during the Battle of Bosworth Field and knowingly putting the life of his legitimate heir, whom Richard is holding as a hostage, and who is in danger of being murdered.
+Richard III is believed to have been written during 1592–93.
+At this time, it is thought Shakespeare may already have been writing for Lord Strange's Men, the company of Ferdinando Stanley, Lord Strange, later the 5th Earl of Derby.
+(It is certain that his actors were members of the company, and Shakespeare himself was formally listed as a member by 1594).
 As such, the Stanleys would effectively have been patrons of this work.
-This was a relationship that may have been continued as A Midsummer Night's Dream is thought to have been possibly first performed at the wedding celebrations of William Stanley, 6th Earl of Derby in 1595.
+This was a relationship that may have been continued, as A Midsummer Night's Dream is thought to have been possibly first performed at the wedding celebrations of William Stanley, 6th Earl of Derby in 1595.